Last Updated on

 - A tooth can come into the mouth with a cavity.

-- A tooth can grow in upside down, sideways or backwards.
+- A tooth can grow in upside down, sideways or backward.

 - Baby teeth hold space for permanent teeth that follow, so it’s important to hang onto them until they’re ready to come out on their own!